 I have two children, I have sole physical custody and share legal custody with their father.
 We have a visitation order in place and their father recently violated the order by committing parental kidnapping.
 I filed a police report and I also filed a motion to obtain full custody, the hearing for...
 Read more »

 I'd still contact and consult with an experienced family law attorney.
 Your husband can claim you were served by merely filing a document that says you were served.
 That could happen if he is representing himself.
-If he's represented by an attorney, I don't think a false claim of service would be...Read more »
+If he's represented by an attorney, I don't think a false claim of...Read more »

 I am making three times as much money as I usually do for the past four months because I am traveling, working 84 hrs a week.
 Normally I work 50 hours a week at home.
 I will be on the road for another two months then may go back to 50 hrs at home or may travel again making a similar amount that I...
 Read more »

 The court can use an average of 3 years.
 However, if this income is a one time occurrence, an argument can be made to exclude the income from the support calculation for the very reason it is isolated year’s income.
 Seek the advice of an experienced family law attorney should you find yourself in...Read more »

 Assuming you are the custodial parent and are dropping the child off for parenting time with the father, the state cannot force you to stay while the parenting time is taking place, unless there is a restriction in the parenting time order.
 I hope this answers your question, because it was a bit...Read more »